Joey-Yannuzzi/DragoonRelease/README.md

   Spacebar is for selection
   W and S to navigate command menu

-To play the game download the ZIP, unpack it and run the .EXE or Mac equivilent
+To play the game download the ZIP, unpack it and run the .EXE or Mac equivalent